 We are Len and JJ, happily married from Fort Worth, TX, and in April 2019, we are taking a year off from work to travel the world.
-Come follow us on our epic adventure that will span 5 Continents, 35 Countries, 40,000 Miles, 365 Days, and over 100 Segments of travel by land, air, and sea.
+Come follow us on our epic adventure that will span 5 Continents, 35 Countries, 100 Cities, 40,000 Miles, and over 365 Days of travel by land, air, and sea.

-Most importantly, we want to inspire you to get back in touch with that child-like sense of wonder and exploration, that, let’s face it, might have gone dormant (especially if you’re an American, where less than half the population has a passport,) and where we work entirely too much and have much too little vacation time.
-We encourage you to get out and explore the world around you, whether it be across the globe or across the street.
+Most importantly, we want to inspire you to get back in touch with that child-like sense of wonder and exploration that is our #1 “Why” of why we travel.
+Let’s face it, the “inner-explorer and wanderer” has gone dormant in many (especially if you’re an American, where less than half the population has a passport,) and where we work entirely too much and have too little vacation time to begin with.
+The point is, even if you only have two days or two weeks, we want to encourage you to get out and explore the world around you, whether it be across the globe or across the street.
+As you work on developing your own “Why” to travel, be sure to check out our Destinations page for the “How and Where”.
 Carpe Diem, Life is Short, Work hard, Play Hard, Travel Harder, Wanderlust… #LenandJJ.

 JJ’s love of travel stemmed from her teenage years of traveling with her grandparents.
 She has fond memories of visiting Europe with her grandparents and cousins, and specifically visiting amazing places like Paris and London as young as 15.
 At the risk of aging her, This was so long ago that JJ remembers they still allowed smoking on planes!
 She remembers her grandfather being very worried about this with her severe asthma.